hapax/hapax.github.io/assets/minimal-networks.md

 *Exercise 12 (counting tinkertoys).* Counting (or even approximating) the precise number of tinkertoys for arbitrary $n$ is very difficult.
-Instead, we will approach the problem using "experimental" mathematics.
+Instead, we will approach the problem "experimentally".

 <figure>
     <div style="text-align:center"><img src